 - Adaptation to the power supply to provide continuous power to the single board computer

-- Changes to the Graphical User Interfaces (GUIs) to allow users to manage forwarder machines activities
+- The Graphical User Interfaces (GUIs) to allow users to manage forwarder machines activities

 - System database and communications server development: Current SQL and Mongo databases shall be modified to cope with the new features demanded by the integration of forwarders

-- Developing a quality service and excellent performance reports
+- Ensuring quality commercial service and excellent performance reports.

 The main benefits of SATMODO are: